 Sunny Stroeer is a record-setting ultra-distance mountain runner, high altitude mountaineer, and advocate for gender equity in the big mountain realm.
 Prior to becoming a full-time mountain athlete, Sunny spent her twenties working in finance and strategy consulting after attending Harvard College and Harvard Business School.

-I’m a recovering strategy consultant and Harvard MBA turned full-time outdoorwoman.
-My greatest passion is to push myself physically and mentally in the backcountry, in environments that push the limit of human ability without being terribly objectively dangerous - think non-technical high altitude peaks, steep big-wall rock climbs, and ultra-distance mountain trails.
+Sunny’s passion is to push herself physically and mentally in the backcountry, in environments that push the limit of human ability without being terribly objectively dangerous - think non-technical high altitude peaks, steep big-wall rock climbs, and ultra-distance mountain trails.
 In between ultra efforts and big climbs, Sunny resides in Kanab, UT, where she and her husband co-own one of the region’s premier backcountry outfitters: Dreamland Safari Tours.
-Sunny also founded and manages AWExpeditions which runs regular women’s trips to select high altitude peaks around the world.
+Sunny also founded and manages AWExpeditions which runs regular women’s expeditions to high altitude peaks around the world.
 In addition, Sunny serves as the Executive Director for the AWE Summit Scholarship Foundation that breaks down barriers to entry to the big mountain realm for women from all walks of life.

 - Iditarod Trail Invitational 350 Mile finisher, ski (2021, 2022)

 - Grand Canyon Tuckup Fastest Known Time (2021)